shivamS21/Gallery/README.md

 * The user can choose to keep pictures in their personalised account which he/she will be able to access through google auth 2.0.
 * He/she can choose to download/delete the pictures on his/her personlised dashboard.

-This project was bootstrapped with React.
+This project is bootstrapped with React and Firebase is used for database.

 # Run
 Clone the repo and then install all packages using "npm install"